Certificate of Advanced Studies (CAS)

 The course is open to practitioners from any forensic discipline – e.g. reporting officers, chief scientists, lawyers – with a University degree (at least BSc) or an equivalent degree of a higher education programme.

 This online Certificate of Advanced Studies (CAS) is designed to train practitioners in the most up to date approaches to the evaluation and interpretation of scientific evidence.
 It addresses practical issues of interpretation that forensic scientists encounter in their daily activities : interpretation of raw data, sampling issues, communication of findings in both written and oral statements.

 The course will provide sound theoretical and practical background in probabilistic and statistical reasoning.
 A probabilistic framework will be established and its use will be illustrated by an extensive set of realistic case studies.
 The training lasts 18 months with a workload per week of 4 hours on the online platform and 3 to 4 hours of personal work (in total around 470 hours training).
+Next edition starts on March 2nd, 2015.
 Given online, it allows the latest knowledge and expertise to be brought directly to your workplace without consideration of distances, travel expenses or time schedules.